Royal Look-Back: Proclamation of King Juan Carlos

 Members of the Spanish Royal Family included Infantas Pilar, Margarita and Alicia, as well as several of the King’s cousins.
 The Presidents of France, Ireland and West Germany and the US Vice-President attended, as did the Spanish Duke of Cadiz and members of General Franco’s family.
 The King and Queen entered the historic church beneath a baldachin, accompanied by their children, and were seated on thrones near the high altar.

-Tagged Juan Carlos I, Proclamation, Spanish Abdication 2014.
+Tagged Juan Carlos I of Spain, Proclamation, Spanish Abdication 2014.